NACLab/ngc-learn/docs/tutorials/lesson1.md

 `.step()` to return updates to synapses (by setting the `calc_delta` argument to `True` if you do and `False` otherwise) and when you want node compartments to go to their actual resting states with a call to `.set_to_resting_state()`.
-While it is flexible, we caution the user that leveraging the lower-level online functionality of an `NGCGraph` does require some degree of comfort with how ngc-learn operates and care should be taken to check that your system is evolving in the way that you expect (working with the online functionality of an NGC system will be the subject of a future advanced lesson).
+We caution the user that leveraging the lower-level online functionality of an `NGCGraph` does require some degree of comfort with how ngc-learn operates and care should be taken to check that your system is evolving in the way that you expect (working with the online functionality of an NGC system will be the subject of a future advanced lesson).
+While it offers flexibility, the `.step()` function also assumes that the experimenter will properly set the other functions that `.settle()` normally takes care of automatically, such as `.set_to_resting_state()`, clamping, and injecting compartment values.

 ### Setting the Order of Synaptic Adjustments